To use more accessibility options, please use a different browser such as Chrome or Firefox.

 David is our very suave and never-lost-for-words business development associate.
 He is a business economics graduate, who was diagnosed with occipital horn syndrome in 2016.
 David is the only known person in the UK with this syndrome.
 He is passionate about sharing his health journey, in the form of writing, advocacy and public speaking and also working with clients to share their journeys and raise their profiles through communication strategies.
 David is a keen Leyton Orient football fan, who regularly goes to games with his dad.
 In his spare time, you'll often find him planning his next adventure.

-Rebecca, also known as Becky, lives in Glasgow and, among other things, is mum to four young girls.
+Becky lives in Glasgow and, among other things, is mum to four young girls.
 Her eldest daughter lives with not one but two rare genetic conditions making her the only child worldwide with both.
-With a background of over 13 years in customer service, Becky loves nothing more than curating relationships with like-minded people across the world, making her the perfect fit to look after our charity and media partners as well as our social media channels.
+With a background of over 15 years in customer service, Becky loves nothing more than curating relationships with like-minded people across the world, making her the perfect fit to look after our RARE community, charity and media partners as well as our patient engagement projects.
 When she's not working, she loves a good box set or making memories with her daughters.
 You can usually find her with a cup of coffee in hand.

 Content and Editorial Assistant

-At just 14 months old, Joe was diagnosed with rare genetic diseases—cystinosis and Fanconi syndrome.
-If he is not out walking in the countryside or getting stuck into an Agatha Christie whodunnit, you’ll find Joe watching a Doctor Who boxset with bar of chocolate (or two).
+At just 14 months old, Joe was diagnosed with two rare genetic diseases—cystinosis and Fanconi syndrome.
+If he is not out walking or getting stuck into a whodunnit, you’ll find Joe watching a Doctor Who box set with a bar of chocolate (or two).

 RARE Youth Coordinator